Province of Noord-Brabant

 - A constructive and inspiring collaboration between varying environmental and nature organisations (instead of sentiments of competition).

-- Collectively supported action plan with concrete project proposals for the deployment of volunteers.
+- Co-creation of action plan with concrete project proposals for the deployment of volunteers.

 In Noord-Brabant, ‘green’ volunteers deliver an important contribution to the management, conservation and experience of nature.
 However, research shows that the volunteer base is slowly ageing.
 At the same time, about 15 per cent of Dutch people are very enthusiastic about being active outdoors during their free time.
 How are nature and environmental organisations dealing with this changing volunteer base?
 What bottlenecks and opportunities do they see?
 And how can they better respond to them?

-De province of Noord-Brabant took the initiative to unite seven local green organisations around this challenge.
-They asked Perspectivity to design and facilitate a series of sessions.
-De organisations knew each other but did not yet collaborate intensively.
+The province of Noord-Brabant took the initiative to unite seven local green organisations around this challenge.
+They asked Perspectivity’s facilitators to design and facilitate a series of sessions.
+The organisations knew each other but did not yet collaborate intensively.
 In close consultation with the provincial civil servants, we tailor-made the content, the flow and methods used during the meetings.
 It was the first time these organisations started working together in this way.
 Therefore, it was important to create an open atmosphere in which there was room for everyone to contribute, to learn to speak each other’s language and to build trust.